WICG/spatial-navigation/README.md

 Regarding TV remote control, game console pad, IVI jog dial with 4-way keys, and Web accessibility, the spatial navigation has been a rising important input mechanism in several industries.
 If the web can embrace the spatial navigation and efficiently support the functionalities in web engines and W3C standard APIs, it will be more promising technology for existing products as mentioned above and various upcoming smart devices.

-## Mission
+## Requirement
-Prior to the mission explanation, we need to understand how the arrow keys currently work on the web.
+Prior to the requirement explanation, we need to first understand how the arrow keys currently work on the web.
 If you're watching this page in a normal HD monitor and desktop, not mobile, please push a down-arrow key on your keyboard.
 What happens?
 Basically, scrolling downward would be triggered.
 That's the default behavior of arrow keys in the web, only when the page is scrollable in the direction.

 In spatial navigation mode, the default behavior of arrow keys is changed from scrolling behavior to focus moving so that users can use the arrow keys to navigate between focusable elements based on their position.
 To support the functionalities of the spatial navigation, we should consider the following three steps:
 1. A heuristic algorithm for the spatial navigation supported in web engines by default (e.g. next best focusable element decision)